EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

 1. Uses the `_n` operator to define an eosio::name type and uses that to name the table.
 This table contains a number of different singular "persons", so name the table "people".
 2. Pass in the singular `person` struct defined in the previous step.
 3. Declare this table's type.
 This type will be used to instantiate this table later.
-4. There are some additional configurations, such as configuring indices, that will be covered further on.

 So far, our file should look like this.